 The Department of Environment and Science (DES) monitors sea-surface temperature (SST) anomalies in key regions of the Pacific Ocean over autumn, winter and spring, and provides objective outlooks for summer (November to March) rainfall on this basis.
-Based on the March SST pattern in the Pacific Ocean, the Science and Technology Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently slightly higher than normal for much of Queensland.
+Based on the March SST pattern in the Pacific Ocean, the Science Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently near-normal for most of Queensland.

 SST anomalies in the central equatorial Pacific tend to ‘lock in’ over the winter, spring and summer seasons.
 This persistence provides a basis for seasonal forecasting.
+Many international climate models currently project warming of SSTs in the Niño 3.4 region over winter and spring, and the Bureau of Meteorology ENSO Outlook is currently set at ‘El Niño Watch’.
 DES will provide an updated outlook for summer rainfall in June, at which time this outlook will begin to factor in the evolving ENSO-related SST pattern.

 For more information, please contact Ken Day at: email@example.com